forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * ##### Smoking
   _Through Smoking_: Smokers and Ex-Smokers.
 Ex-smokers have a higher risk for severe risk than never smokers.

   > Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
-This could be attributed (possibly toxic) environment changes in the lung caused by smoking.
+This could be caused by (possibly toxic) environment changes in the lung when smoking.
 However [local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the health hazards of smoke.

 #### Overweight
-> in work

-##### Observations
+* *Observations:*
     Countries with high rates of obesity tend to have much more severe cases than countries with lower rates but otherwise similar characteristics.

-High rates of obesity (in decreasing order, source: obesity.procon.org):
+    Selected countries with high rates of obesity (in decreasing order, source: obesity.procon.org):
     US, Jordan, Turkey, Mexico, UK, Hungary, Israel, Czechia

     Few obesity: Vietnam, Bangladesh, India, Nepal, Japan

-##### Interpretation
+* *Possible Explanation:*
-> One reason is that obesity increases the risk for severe Covid.
-But the increases seems to occur also in people which are no obese [to check and cite/provide evidence].
+    * One reason is that obesity increases the risk for severe Covid.
+But the case counts seem to increase overall i.e. also in people which are not obese [to check and cite/provide evidence].
+    * It is observed that the number of exhaled particles is correlated to the BMI, so obesity may increase transmission.

 ## Geographical Observations and Analyses
-> entire section in work and incomplete
+> entire section in work and incomplete, May/June 2021

 ### Methods
 For regions across the world the following is analysed: